weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 ## Expectation

-Default: Im Default Fall wird Angular eher einmal zu oft als zu wenig den DOM Baum prüfen auf Veränderungen.

-Default: Angular will rather check too many times than not enough.
+Default: Angular will rather check the DOM tree too many times than not enough.

-OnPush: Angular überlässt dir, mit hilfe von bordmitteln, wie z.b.
-Pipes und COmponents die ChangeDetection, außerhalb der Prüfzyklen erneute Prüfungen selbstständig zu signalisieren.

-OnPush: In Angular it's your own responsibility to use builtin capabilities like Pipes, Components and the ChangeDetectorRef to define where checks are necessary outside the lifecycle routines.
+OnPush: In Angular it's your own responsibility to use build-in capabilities like Pipes, Components and the ChangeDetectorRef to define where checks are necessary outside the lifecycle routines.

 ## Setup